 Real estate and divorce are inseparable for litigation purposes.
 Due to several factors, a spouse with primary custody gets to keep the family residence.

 By Noah Rosenfarb (New York)

-Even with the “bubble talk” that pervades our current real estate market, in most cases the marital residence has been and will continue to be the largest family asset.
-When determining equitable distribution of assets, the home plays a very unique role for three distinct reasons.
+Even with the “bubble talk” that pervades our current real estate market, in most cases, the marital residence has been and will continue to be the largest family asset.
+When determining the equitable distribution of assets, the home plays a very unique role for three distinct reasons.